simontonsoftware/micro-dash/README.md

 - **[Lodash](https://github.com/lodash/lodash)** - on which this entire project's API is based, most of its tests, and some of its source.
 - **[DefinitelyTyped/lodash](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/lodash)** - on which some of the more complicated type definitions are based.
 - **[Mini-dash](https://github.com/healthiers/mini-dash)** - from which this project draws inspiration, and a few tests.
-- **[Angular QuickStart Lib](https://github.com/filipesilva/angular-quickstart-lib)** - which served as the starting point for project configuration (branched on [Jul 22, 2017](https://github.com/filipesilva/angular-quickstart-lib/commit/c687d9a3c00c8db5c290f0dfb243172f8dbfdf40)).
+- **[Angular QuickStart Lib](https://github.com/filipesilva/angular-quickstart-lib)** - which served as the starting point for project configuration (forked on [Jul 22, 2017](https://github.com/filipesilva/angular-quickstart-lib/commit/c687d9a3c00c8db5c290f0dfb243172f8dbfdf40)).